With today’s affordable housing crisis, it feels more prudent than ever to look to ADUs as one possible solution.

 Garage Conversion ADU

 Some homeowners relish the storage and parking space their garage provides and aren’t eager to do away with it.
 In that case, above-garage ADUs are a highly desirable option.
-But it’s important to note that most garages, as well as the foundations under them, aren’t built to withstand the weight of an upstairs unit.
+But it’s important to note that most garages aren’t built to withstand the weight of an upstairs unit.
 So, it’ll need to be structurally enforced, making this option the most expensive type of ADU to build.

 Nonetheless, these types of ADUs offer great privacy and amazing views.
 If you’re willing to shell out the extra cost, above-garage ADUs are excellent additions to any property.
 Learn if an above-garage ADU is right for you.